praysmld/praysmld/README.md

-👋 Hi, I'm @prays
+👋 Hi, I'm @praysmld
-💻 I’m interested in Machine Learning and Computer Vision
+💻 I’m interested in LLM and Computer Vision
-🌱 I’m currently learning ML for Deployment
+🌱 I’m currently learning MLOps for Deployment
 💞️ I’m looking to collaborate on cool projects
-📫 You can reach me on [LinkedIn](https://www.linkedin.com/in/your-profile)
+📫 You can reach me on [LinkedIn]([https://www.linkedin.com/in/your-profile](https://www.linkedin.com/in/pray-somaldo-182725147/))